Real Estate Advantage Program (REAP)

 - Applicant(s) must occupy as the sole dwelling the residence in question

 - Applicant(s) must hold title to the residence

-- Applicants applying who share ownership of the residence or other unrelated persons living in the residence, but not married to applicant, must all apply and must all qualify to receive eligibility for REAP
+- Applicants applying who share ownership of the residence must all apply and must all qualify to receive eligibility for REAP

 The initial REAP application and certification forms must be completed and submitted for the qualifying year by April 1st, with the Revenue Division.
-Hardship cases will be considered through December 31st.
+First Time Applicants and Hardship Cases will be considered through December 31st.

 Whether you are submitting an application at your local government center in person or mailing an application in, supporting documentation for each entry of income and net worth must be included with all applications.
 Such documents needed include photocopies of:

 - End of the year statements of income (previous year)

 - End of the year checking and savings account statements (previous year)

 - End of the year statements showing values of stocks owned (previous year)